Christopher-I/UNICEFConnectKids/README.md

     - The Ethereum Alarm Clock is a service that allows scheduling transactions to be executed at a later time on the ethereum blockchain- Eth alarm clock website.
 This will be used to safely make calls to the smart contracts at the end of each cycle.

-    - Main Smart Contract: It oversees the creation and managment of 'country manager' smart contracts.
+    - Main Smart Contract: It oversees the creation and managment of 'country manager' smart contracts and sets important overeaching varaibles such as cycle period and minimum perfomance requirement of ISPs.

     - Country Manager Contract: It oversees the creation and management of ISP and school smart contracts.
 It also keeps a record of all financial and data connectivity information within a country.

     - School Contract : Defines the identity of each school on the platform and sends connectivity information to its overseeing country manager smart contract.
+This contract owner can also be an IOT device.

      - ISP Contract : Defines the identity of each ISP on the platform and sends connectivity information to its overseeing country manager smart contract.
-It also receives funds sent my smart contracts at the end of each cycle.
+It also receives funds sent by smart contracts at the end of each cycle.
 The controller of this contract should be a representative of the ISP.

 <h3 name="Improvements">Improvements</h3>